 Metallurgical testwork, including flotation and leach testwork, completed at SGS Laboratories in Ontario has shown positive results.
 The standard sulphuric acid leach test achieved average copper extraction of 77% from mixed copper oxide/sulphide mineralization.
 Copper flotation is also proving successful and rougher/cleaner flotation testing of the porphyry material achieved 25%-34% copper concentrate grades at high recovery.

-Preliminary results (see January 21 2013 news release) from the current drill campaign indicate excellent grade and similar porphyry style mineralization from which the previously mentioned 25%-34% copper concentrate grades were produced.
+Preliminary results (see January 21 2013 news release and April 2, 2013 news release) from the current drill campaign indicate excellent grade and similar porphyry style mineralization from which the previously mentioned 25%-34% copper concentrate grades were produced.

 - The best 2 metres average 3.04% copper with 0.13 g/t gold